 Bitcoin and cryptocurrencies are eating the world.
 Sure, they all have a huge slump over the past few months but do not be mistaken.
 Cryptocurrencies are here to stay, and they are expected to overturn and reach higher levels than before.
-Just think that the total market capitalization of crypto coins at the moments is 215 billion USD and that number was around 800 billion on January.
+Just think that the total market capitalization of crypto coins at the moments is 300 billion USD and that number was around 800 billion at some point on 2018.

 We guess that the answer includes deep learning techniques among others, but we couldn’t be certain as no one is willing to reveal their secrets.
 And why should they?

 Recurrent Neural Network and LSTM

 But I am moving away from the purpose of today’s article.
 The goal is to use a simple Neural Network and try to predict future prices of bitcoin for a short period of time.
 I decide to use recurrent networks and especially LSTM’s as they proven to work really well for regression problems.
 Recurrent networks are nothing more than simple networks with a feedback loop.
 What I mean, is that apart from the standard input, they also use the information from previous states to compute the error gradient.
 They learn, in other words, from their own history.

 LSTM’s are an extension of the classic recurrent networks, which address the vanishing gradient problem (the gradient tends to zero as the error propagates through many layers recursively).
 The long-short term memory cell uses an input, a forget and an output gate.
 Those gates help the network learns what to save, what to forget, what to remember, what to pay attention and what to output.
 Pretty neat right?
 Remember that a gate is nothing more than a simple multilayer perceptron, but a smart combination of them can provide amazing results.

 Let’s dive in a little.

 Each LSTM cell has its cell state (c) and has the ability to add or remove information to it.

 The forget gate decides what to remove from the cell state(f), while the input gate (i) decides which values it will update.